Adémar de Chabannes: The Mass for Saint Martial

 Finally, recognising the scale of the mass he as cantor had composed for the monastic community of Limoges Abbey, it needed to make clear that the local patron saint had now to be considered an apostle.
-Therefore the rubric said «De sancto apostolo Marciale».
+Therefore, the rubric said «De sancto apostolo Marciale».

 Adémar's technique as notator

 These pages of the Troper-Sequentiary give not only evidence of Adémar's skills as a hymnographer and composing cantor, they also show his sophisticated way as a notator of using custodes to help the reader's orientation between the lines.
 The change to another line was preferably chosen where a certain unit like a membrum «Probauit | eum deus | et sci-[break to the third line]uit | cor suum» was complete, but not always.
 If the first note on the next line was expected on the same pitch, an "e" for "equaliter" as a so-called "significant letter" was set instead of a custos.
 The Aquitanian notation also had many agogic details, but could be written in a way that groupings would be still visible, even if a large interval separated them.
 In comparison with contemporary Italian neume notation which tried to display intervals by a vertical adjustment to represent visibly the difference in height like here, the groups always had to stick together and were difficult to write since the dots needed to be connected.
 Aquitanian neumes not only spared ink in comparison, but their ability to disconnect connected neumes was also much easier to write.
-It was an ingenious invention of Roger de Chabannes' generation and his nephew improved it, so that the manuscripts of their scriptorium were the finest written in Aquitaine.
+It was an ingenious invention of Roger de Chabannes' and the preceding generation and his nephew improved it, so that the manuscripts of their scriptorium were the finest written in Aquitaine.

 The only problem was to understand what was the church tone.
 Here similar to William of Volpiano's method the tonary worked like a key.
 The psalmody was indicated afterwards and crucial was the so-called «differentia», the way it ended.
 At the end of the introit, there was the incipit of the psalm «Domine probasti me» (Ps 138) and the «differentia» was notated with the concluding small doxology «seculorum[.] amen[.]».
 As such it had to be looked up at the tonary dedicated to the psalmody of the Mass chant genre introit which started on folio 255 recto.
 Doing this, one finds the differentia in the section of «In primo thono authenti proti».
 Thus, one understands that the beginning means D re a mi―b fa etc., which was like a stereotype to begin and develop the proper melos of the Dorian church tone.